d-ivashchuk/cascade/README.md

 ## Transactional emails

-Register on Loops, get trough onboarding setup and get api key to onboarding emails working.
+Register on Loops, get through the onboarding setup, and get the API key to onboarding emails working.

 ```.env
 #Loops